stonepros/stone/doc/mgr/modules.rst

 You may choose to provide setter commands in your module to perform high level validation.
-Users can also modify configuration using the normal `ceph config set` command, where the configuration options for a mgr module are named like `mgr/<module name>/<option>`.
+Users can also modify configuration using the normal `stone config set` command, where the configuration options for a mgr module are named like `mgr/<module name>/<option>`.

 If a configuration option is different depending on which node the mgr is running on, then use *localized* configuration ( ``get_localized_module_option``, ``set_localized_module_option``).
 This may be necessary for options such as what address to listen on.
-Localized options may also be set externally with ``ceph config set``, where they key name is like ``mgr/<module name>/<mgr id>/<option>``
+Localized options may also be set externally with ``stone config set``, where they key name is like ``mgr/<module name>/<mgr id>/<option>``

 If you need to load and store data (e.g. something larger, binary, or multiline),